Trump doing well in US election nail-biter

 But that was a bit of an illusion.

-Biden had won in Democratic Party strongholds, such as California and New York State, which have large populations and command large numbers of Electoral College votes.
+Biden had won in Democratic Party strongholds, such as California and New York State, which have large populations and commanded large numbers of Electoral College votes.

-The anti-European Trump had won in Republican Party fortresses, such as Kansas and Oklahoma, which are sparsely populated and count less in the Electoral College.
+The anti-European Trump had won in Republican Party fortresses, such as Kansas and Oklahoma, which are sparsely populated and counted less in the Electoral College.

-He had also won in Florida, Ohio, and Texas - weighty swing states, with Florida, especially, seen as a key predictor of the overall result.
+He had also won in Florida, Ohio, and Texas - weighty swing states, with Florida, especially, seen as a historical predictor of the overall result.

 But there was no decisive outcome yet in other swing states on the east coast - Georgia, North Carolina, and Pennsylvania.